melo936/ChromiumHardening/flags/chrome-command-line.md

 As Microsoft Edge isn't an open-source browser, there is no way to look up for `blink::features` or other types of flags.
 Fortunetaly, we can search memory strings, which exposes lots of undocumented flags, but using them might be dangerous and at the same time beneficial.

 Enabled:
+* msDataProtection, msEndpointDlp, msMdatpWebSiteDlp, msMdatpWebSiteDlpv2, msMdatpWebSiteDlpMac, msIrm, msIrmv2
+	* Feature Flags for Data Loss Prevention `edge://edge-dlp-internals/`
-* msDataWithUrlsForceOff,msDiagnosticDataForceOff
+* msDataWithUrlsForceOff, msDiagnosticDataForceOff
 	* Enabling them forces Edge to not send diagnostic data
 * msPerformanceModeToggle
-	* Exposes [`Turn on efficiency mode`](https://techcommunity.microsoft.com/t5/discussions/introducing-performance-mode-in-microsoft-edge-new-feature/td-p/2270856) in `edge://settings/system and don't forget to enable it
+	* Exposes [`Turn on efficiency mode`](https://techcommunity.microsoft.com/t5/discussions/introducing-performance-mode-in-microsoft-edge-new-feature/td-p/2270856) in `edge://settings/system` and don't forget to enable it

 Disabled:
 * SendBingSERPTelemetry, SendBingTelemetry, msEdge3PTelemetry, msEdgeHJSendBeaconTelemetry, msEdgeHJTelemetry, msEdgeSanTelemetry, msEnableMATSTelemetry, msEnableWAMMATSTelemetry, msODSPTelemetry, msOfficeTelemetryBase, msSendDataDiagnosticTelemetry, msUseSETTelemetryService